debfdias/LetmeAsk/README.md

 ## :gear: How to run

-Edit your database credentials in .ENV file.

 ```
 git clone https://github.com/debfdias/PerguntaAi
 cd PerguntaAi
 yarn install
 yarn start
 ```

+** Create a Firebase project and edit your own database credentials in .ENV file.

 Go to your browser and access http://localhost:3000